 No additional shares of a listed security, or any security convertible into the listed security, may be issued until the Exchange has authorized a SLAP.
 Such authorization is required prior to issuance whether or not the security is to be registered with the SEC, including if conversion is not possible until a future date.
 The Exchange requests at least two weeks to review and authorize all applications.
 It is recommended that a SLAP be forwarded to the Exchange as soon as a listed company's board approves a transaction.
 Section 703 of the Listed Company Manual provides additional information on the timing and content of SLAPs.
-Particular attention should also be given to Sections 303A.08, 312.03 and 313 of the Listed Company Manual (see Shareholder Approval and Voting Rights Requirements below).
+Particular attention should also be given to Sections 303A.08, 312.03 and 313 of the Listed Company Manual (see Shareholder Approval and Voting Rights Requirements below) for Domestic companies.
+Generally, Foreign Private Issuers may follow home country practice in lieu of these requirements.
+Please consult the Exchange if you have any questions.